 (1) Defense of pattern theology

 The Protestant Church of Christ’s defense of pattern theology is incapable of satisfying any query as to its communion with the early Church; patternism presupposes a body (not a collection of books) that established a perceived pattern.
-So instead of providing evidence for its presence through history, scriptural verses removed from their ecclesial context are presented as red herrings to defend a pragmatic use of your theory (that patternism conjures authenticity), and not the facts of the topic at hand (origins).
+So instead of providing evidence for its presence from history, scriptural verses removed from their ecclesial context are presented as red herrings to defend a pragmatic use of your theory (that patternism conjures authenticity), and not the facts of the topic at hand (origins).

-Members of your group present verses that both Catholics and Protestants can agree upon to support some practicalities of particular nuances (discipleship / holy living) of pattern theology (i.e. Beloved, do not imitate evil, but imitate good . . .
+Members of your group present verses both Catholics and Protestants can agree upon to support some practicalities of particular nuances (discipleship / holy living) of pattern theology (i.e. Beloved, do not imitate evil, but imitate good . . .
 3 John 11a); and they find apparent patterns where they want to find them, such as by discovering how the word “elder” appears in the Bible and that its presence somehow justifies the ordination / installment of congregationally elected shepherds (men who are not approved by apostolic leadership), as only one example.

 Of course, Christians should maintain good conduct (1 Peter 2:12), and St. Paul taught we should be imitators of God (Ephesians 5:1-2), but St. Paul also submitted to a greater pastor to ensure that his message of salvation was orthodox—that he was not running in vain (cf. Galatians 1-2); a pattern that the Protestant Church of Christ tends to wriggle around.
 When critically considered, the ecclesiological premise of Restorationist patternism is selective and self-defeating; it omits overt patterns that undermine the purpose (the eradication of Catholic authority), and it shines a light on its very definition: impersonation.
 After all, if your leaders accepted the pattern of St. Paul’s installment as an elder, they too would seek the already-established Church, would understand that the Church ordains its leaders, and would not create new and detached ecclesial communities.